askanna-io/askanna-backend/README.md

 ## Local Development

 You can run the AskAnna Backend locally on your machine.
 We advise to use Docker Compose to run the AskAnna Backend.
-See also the [Run via Docker](#run-via-docker) section.
+See also the [Run via Docker](#run-via-docker-compose) section.

-When you run the AskAnna Backend locally without Docker, make sure you use Python 3.9 or later.
+When you run the AskAnna Backend locally without Docker, make sure you use Python 3.11 or later.
 The required Python packages are listed in `requirements/local.txt`.
 Besides the Python packages, you also need to have a running PostgreSQL database.